 Lodging expense is reimbursed upon presentation of an original receipt from a commercial lodging establishment.
 University guidelines allow for a daily room rate not exceed 100% (double) the CONUS/OCONUS maximum lodging rate plus tax.
 When this rate is exceeded an explanation should be included on the expense report.
-A person may not claim reimbursement for lodging when the lodging was provided by a person who is not in the business of providing lodging, i.e., friends and relatives.
+A person may not claim reimbursement for lodging when the lodging was provided by an individual not in the business of providing lodging, i.e., friends and relatives.

-- The receipt must show the name and address of the place of lodging and dates of occupancy.
+- The name and address of the place of lodging and dates of occupancy.

-- It should also show details of other charges such as meals, telephone calls, etc.
+- Details of other charges such as meals, telephone calls, etc.

-- Extra charges such as tips, room service, movies, personal phone calls, laundry services (less than 4 consecutive nights), late checkout fees, meals or miscellaneous charges are not reimbursable and must be marked as personal when itemizing the lodging expense.
+Extra charges such as tips, room service, movies, personal phone calls, laundry services (less than 4 consecutive nights), late checkout fees, meals or miscellaneous charges are not reimbursable and must be marked as personal when itemizing the lodging expense.

 Additional fees charged for late checkout are not reimbursable.
-It is the traveler’s responsibility to check out of the accommodations in sufficient time to not be required to pay additional expenses for late checkout.
-Normally lodging establishments have facilities to store luggage at no additional cost after checkout.
+It is the traveler’s responsibility to check out in sufficient time to not be charged a late checkout fee.
+Generally lodging establishments have facilities to store luggage at no additional cost after checkout.

 Regardless of source of funds, the cost of the lodging must be converted to US dollars.
 Concur Travel & Expense will automatically convert to U.S. currency when a line item is entered in foreign currencies.

 Faculty/staff members may be reimbursed when paying for expenses on behalf of other employees, IF